Shop RNIB Donate now

 Research

-Moreover, those surveyed expressed an interest in finding players with vision impairments to work with but had found it difficult to know where to begin with this side of things during previous research.
+Moreover, those surveyed expressed an interest in finding gamers with vision impairments to work with but had found it difficult to know where to begin with this side of things during previous research.

 Symposium